Over 3,000 brace morning cold at Sarova to get employed as country falls flat to graft

 Kenyan’s high rate of unemployment manifested yet again on Saturday morning as tens of thousands braced early morning cold to get an opportunity to work with Sarova Stanley Hotel, who had announced job offers in one of their departments.

-ALSO READ: Fashion designer received and returned Sh15 million free NYS money
+ALSO READ: Meet fashion designer who received and returned free NYS money

 The scenario could clearly challenge the government’s report that the employment rate stands at 77.4 per cent.